 Designing Screen-Friendly Web Pages and Documents

-It’s a good idea to use screen-friendly fonts in all the materials for your flex-hybrid classes, since students participating remotely will read even “class handouts” on a screen.
+It’s especially important to use screen-friendly fonts in all the materials for hybrid and virtual classes, since students participating remotely will read even “class handouts” on a screen.

 Another way to use fonts to promote better screen-reading is to limit the overall number of fonts you use.
-Keep it to two or three, max.
+Keep it to one or two, max.
 Otherwise, your Canvas pages and documents will look really “busy” and your students will have trouble following them.

-Choose high-contrast font colors in relation to your background.
+Choose high-contrast font colors in relation to your background (black on white or white on black, preferably).
 This is also essential for accessibility (e.g., people with colorblindness or low vision).